chungyc/ninetynine/README.md

 ```

 The documentation for the `Problems` module can serve as a standalone list of the problems
 without having to reference the original list.
-Pregenerated documentation is available
+Pre-generated documentation is available
 at https://ninetynine.haskell.chungyc.org/.

 ### Tests